millermedeiros/js-signals/README.markdown

 ## Introduction ##

 A Signal is similar to a EventTarget/EventDispatcher or a pub/sub system, the main difference is that each event kind has it's own controller and doesn't rely on strings to call proper callbacks.

-Another advantage is that you can pass arbitrary parameters to callbacks and it also have some convenience methods that aren't present on other implementations of the *observer pattern*.
+To know more about differences check the [Wiki page](https://github.com/millermedeiros/js-signals/wiki/Comparison-between-different-Observer-Pattern-implementations).

-This implementation is heavily inspired by *Robert Penner's AS3-Signals* but it has a different set of features, the main focus is on *custom events* and not replacing *native DOM events*.
+This implementation is heavily inspired by [Robert Penner's AS3-Signals](https://github.com/robertpenner/as3-signals) but it has a different set of features (some extra features and some missing), the main focus is *custom events* and not replacing *native DOM events*.

+## Advantages ##

+ - Arbitrary number of parameters to event handlers;
+ - Convenience methods that usually aren't present on other implementations of the *observer pattern*:
+   - `disable();` - disable event dispatching.
+   - `enable();` - enable event dispatching.
+   - `removeAll();` - remove all event listeners attached to specific event type.
+   - `addOnce();` - automatically remove listener after first execution.
+ - **Option to bind an execution context** to the event handler **avoiding scope issues** that are really common in JavaScript.

 ## Basic Example ##